 For a truly running specific work out that reduces risk of injury and increases performance sign up here.

-One off payment to access all 10 videos, plus taper program and recovery program – that’s $12.50 a workout.
+Monthly payment to access all 10 videos, plus taper program and recovery program.